MYahiatene/News_Headline_Project_NLP/code/ReadMe.md

 Alternatively you can use the command "pip3 install -r requirements.txt" to install the necessary libraries.

+All scripts should be executed in the respective folder.

 train-evaluate-main:
 There is a flag in train-evaluate-main.py which is called train.
 If set to false the model grabs pretrained model from the ./my_model_base_uncased folder(should be located where the scripts lie) and evaluates on the test set.
 If set to